PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li>What am I planning to work on next? - Design the architecture diagram of our application</li>
 <li>What tasks are blocked waiting on another team member? - No Blockers</li>

+#### Priyanka

+<li>What tasks did I work on / complete? - Working on the first draft of UI wireframes, setting up sprintsheet.</li>
+<li>What am I planning to work on next? - Explore UI libraries best suited for our app and design UI wireframes</li>
+<li>What tasks are blocked waiting on another team member? - No Blockers</li>

 ## Week 3:

 #### Swetha